Modern Languages and Literatures

 LING 110: Introduction to Linguistics

 This is a general introduction to language and linguistics.
 This course offers a broad overview of subfields of linguistics: phonetics, phonology, morphology, syntax, and semantics.
 It also introduces the cultural, psychological, and social aspects of language and language use.
 No prerequisites.
-(Under the Forester Fundamental Curriculum, this course meets the Humanities and Global Perspectives requirements.)
+(This course satisfies Humanities and Global Perspective.)

 LING 201: Linguistics and Literature

 A consideration of the major linguistic theories and their implications and relations to literary criticism.
 Special emphasis on applications to literary criticism of transformational grammar, stratificational grammar, and tagmemics.
 Discussion and critical appraisal of the value of such approaches to literary analysis.
 Taught in English.
 No prerequisites.
-(Under the Forester Fundamental Curriculum, this course meets the Humanities requirement.)
+(This course satisfies Humanities.)

 cross listed: LCTR 201